JetBrains/jetbrains_guide/sites/intellij-guide/contents/tutorials/sharing-project-on-github/summary-and-shortcuts/index.md

 thumbnail: ./thumbnail.png
 ---

-In this blog, we learned two ways to create a GitHub repository and local Git repository for an existing IntelliJ IDEA project.
+In this blog, we learned two ways to create a local Git repository for an existing IntelliJ IDEA project and then share the Project To GitHub.

 ### Shortcuts Used
 Here are some of the shortcuts that we used and some additional ones that you can try out.